Russian mafia: Activities and operations

-2001–present

 As the 21st century dawned, the Russian mafia remained after the death of Aslan Usoyan.
 New mafia bosses sprang up, while imprisoned ones were released.
 Among the released were Marat Balagula and Vyacheslav Ivankov, both in 2004.
 The latter was extradited to Russia, but was jailed once more for his alleged murders of two Turks in a Moscow restaurant in 1992; he was cleared of all charges and released in 2005.
 Four years later, he was assassinated by a shot in the stomach from a sniper.
 Meanwhile, Monya Elson and Leonid Roytman were arrested in March 2006 for an unsuccessful murder plot against two Kyiv-based businessmen.

 In 2009, FBI agents in Moscow targeted two suspected mafia leaders and two other corrupt businessmen.
 One of the leaders is Yevgeny Dvoskin, a criminal who had been in prison with Ivankov in 1995 and was deported in 2001 for breaking immigration regulations; the other is Konstantin "Gizya" Ginzburg, who was reportedly the current "big boss" of Russian organized crime in America before his reported assassination in 2009, it being suspected that Ivankov handed over control to him.

 In the same year, Semion Mogilevich was placed on the FBI Ten Most Wanted Fugitives list for his involvement in a complex multimillion-dollar scheme that defrauded investors in the stock of his company YBM Magnex International, swindling them out of $150 million.
 He was indicted in 2003 and arrested in 2008 in Russia on tax fraud charges, but because the US does not have an extradition treaty with Russia, he was released on bail.
 Monya Elson said, in 1998, that Mogilevich is the most powerful mobster in the world.

-Around the world, Russian mafia groups have popped up as dominating particular areas.
-Russian organized crime has a rather large stronghold in the city of Atlanta where members are distinguished by their tattoos.
-Russian organized crime was reported to have a stronger grip in the French Riviera region and Spain in 2010; and Russia was branded as a virtual "mafia state" according to the WikiLeaks cables.
+Russian organized crime was reported to have a strong grip in the French Riviera region and Spain in 2010; and Russia was branded as a virtual "mafia state" according to the WikiLeaks cables.

-In 2009, Russian mafia groups had been said to reach over 50 countries and, in 2010, had up to 300,000 members.
 According to recordings released in 2015, Alexander Litvinenko, shortly before he was assassinated, claimed that Semion Mogilevich has had a "good relationship" with Vladimir Putin since the 1990s.